Rotational Symmetry Formula

 Common Mistakes

-• Ignoring orientation of marked features
+• Ignoring orientation when marked features (like colors or labels) break symmetry

 Why This Formula Matters